artgillespie/OGImage/README.md

 ## Backwards compatibility

-Note that 0.0.3 on the master branch breaks backwards compatibility.
-You'll need to change all your `addObserver:` calls to `addObserver:context:` and `removeObserver:` to `removeObserver:context:`
+Note that 0.0.4 on the master branch breaks backwards compatibility with < 0.0.3.
+You'll need to change all your `addObserver:` calls to `addObserver:context:` and `removeObserver:` to `removeObserver:context:` See [Pull Request 23](https://github.com/origamilabs/OGImage/pull/23) for more information.

 ## Introduction